Ch4nKyy/BG3WASD/doc/guide.md

 ## SetCursorRotateHook

 In the middle of the HandleCameraInput function, there is a case handler for case 101.
-In this handler, there is a function that is called twice, depending on a condition
+In this handler, there is a function that is called, depending on a condition
 ```if ( (v44 & 1) != 0 )```.
 We hook the call in the true case.

 ## ResetCursorRotateHook